Woodlawn High School student will graduate with over 36 college credits, wants to study engineering

 BIRMINGHAM, Ala.
-(WIAT) — One Woodlawn High School student will graduate and start college as a sophomore with thirty-six college credits.
+(WIAT) — One Woodlawn High School student will graduate and start college as a sophomore with 36 college credits!

 It’s part of Woodlawn’s Early College Program.
 As a senior in high school, Malika Freeman already plans to study mechanical engineering in college.
 The decision wasn’t hard for her at all.
 Freeman tells us she has enjoyed science and engineering since seventh grade.